ashwin-jm/ashwin-jm/README.md

 - 👋 Hi, I’m @ashwin-jm
 - 👀 I’m interested in Python and React
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Django
 - 📫 How to reach me ashwin25112000@gmail.com

 <!---